 - Place the coconut oil in a large bowl and melt over a saucepan of boiling water or in the microwave (skip this step if using any other oil).

-- Once melted, add the milk to the same bowl along with the vinegar, maple syrup, vanilla, salt, ground almonds (and brandy, if using).
+- Once melted, add the milk to the same bowl along with the vinegar, maple syrup, vanilla, salt and ground almonds.

 - Sift in the flour, baking powder, bicarbonate of soda and cocoa powder.